Robbie Steward - Department Chair, Professor Office: HSTC 302A Phone: 936.468.1238 E-mail: email@example.com

 Dr. Ginger Kelso is an Assistant Professor in the School Psychology program.
 She completed her Ph.D. in Disability Disciplines (with specialization in Special Education) at Utah State University .
 While there, she worked with faculty on multiple federally funded research projects including Project Need to Read, a study of the differential effects of two computer-delivered reading interventions and Virtual Home Visits, a study of the feasibility of web-based early intervention services.
 Dr. Kelso also worked as an assistant in the clinical services division of the Center for Persons with Disabilities at Utah State University .
 In this role, she provided educational and behavioral consultations to families and schools for children with a wide range of disabilities, including developmental disabilities and autism.
 She also served on a multidisciplinary diagnostic team in which children with suspected disabilities were assessed for educational, behavioral, or health-related disabilities.
 Dr. Kelso has conducted research in the area of Relational Frame Theory and language development and has presented regionally and nationally.
 She has published research in Infants & Young Children and The Psychological Record.

-J. Lindsey Kennon, Instructor in the Department of Human Services' Deaf & Hard of Hearing Program, received her M.Ed.
+Dr. J. Lindsey Kennon, Assistant Professor in the Department of Human Services' Deaf & Hard of Hearing Program, received her Ed.D. from Sam Houston State University in Developmental Education Administration, and her M.Ed.
 (Educational Leadership) and B.A.
 (Hearing Impaired) from Stephen F. Austin State University.
-Mrs. Kennon joined the Deaf and Hard of Hearing Faculty in 2008 as an adjunct faculty member and became a full-time faculty member in 2009.
+Dr. Kennon joined the Deaf and Hard of Hearing Faculty in 2008 as an adjunct faculty member and became a full-time faculty member in 2009.
 Her passion, focus and area of specialization is language and literacy.
 She is highly student centered and finds great joy in passing along her passion for Deaf and Hard of Hearing students to future educators in the field.
 In addition to holding a certificate in Deaf Education, she is also certified/highly qualified in English 4 - 8, English 8 - 12, Generalist 4 - 8, ASL and holds a principal certificate.
-Mrs. Kennon is currently pursuing an educational doctoral degree in curriculum and instruction.

 Paige Mask - Assistant Professor Office: HSTC 313A Phone: 936.468.1076 E-mail: email@example.com